jexxa-projects/JexxaTutorials/TimeService/README.md

 ## Motivation

-This application shows the strict separation from domain logic and technology stacks by following tow use cases:
+This application shows the strict separation from domain logic and technology stacks by following two use cases:

 * Use case 1: A user can publish the current time in some way.
 * Use case 2: A published time is shown to the user in some way.

-In a first step, we ignore the technology stacks and focus on the domain logic which resists in our application core.
+In a first step, we ignore the technology stacks and focus on the domain logic which rests in our application core.

 ## 1. Implement the Application Core